 Recommendations

 Although FDD technologies are mature and available in high-end equipment, non-embedded systems are still nascent with limited market availability.
-The technology is not sufficiently mature today to support a broad incentive program in Connecticut.
+The technology is not sufficiently mature today to support a broad incentive program in Connecticut, although rebate programs could provide bonuses or require embedded FDD to receive CAC or ASHP equipment incentives.

-As an alternative, smart diagnostic tools are available and have been integrated in other quality maintenance utilities program in order to address the same system deficiencies.
+As an alternative, smart diagnostic tools are available and have been integrated into other quality maintenance utilities program to address the same system deficiencies and provide tools and expertise to properly identify equipment faults by field technicians.
 CT could provide training on the appropriate use of smart diagnostic tools and incentives for their purchase, similar to other programs, and leverage material from PNNL’s STEP Campaign.

-As further research, we recommend a pilot study to inform how the CT market responds to the fault detection and what additional costs may be incurred with training contractors on FDD as behavioral outcomes are unknown (e.g. do participants call for service or do nothing after the system detects a fault?).
+As further research, we recommend a pilot study to inform how the CT market responds to fault detection and what additional costs may be incurred with training contractors on FDD as behavioral outcomes are unknown (e.g., do participants call for service or do nothing after the system detects a fault?).

-In our research, we only found one non-embedded system, Sensi Predict – which since discontinued its product.
+In our research, we only found one non-embedded system, Sensi Predict – which has since discontinued its product.
 As the market develops, it would be useful to identify other manufacturers of FDD systems/sensors.

 Sources